Teen Sleep Meditation for Bedtime Wind-Down

 Short Body Scan

-Use this for body restlessness after sports, sitting, or homework.
+Use this for body restlessness after sports, long sitting, or homework.
 Try: “Notice your forehead.
-Notice your jaw.
-Let the lower back meet the cushion or mattress.”
+Notice your cheeks.
+Feel the back of the body supported, and let your fingers soften if they are still buzzing with energy.”

 Safe-Place Imagery